JetBrains/teamcity-sdk-docs/topics/getting-started-with-plugin-development.md

 The `target` directory of the project root will contain the `<demoPlugin>.zip` file.
 It is our plugin package, ready to be installed.

 ## Step 6.
 Install the plugin to TeamCity
-1. Copy the plugin zip to &lt;[TeamCity Data Directory](https://www.jetbrains.com/help/teamcity/?teamcity-data-directory)&gt;/plugins directory.
+1. Copy the plugin zip to \<[TeamCity Data Directory](https://www.jetbrains.com/help/teamcity/?teamcity-data-directory)\> plugins directory.
 2. Restart the server and locate the TeamCity Demo Plugin in the __Administration|Plugins List__ to verify the plugin was installed correctly.
 ![pluginList.PNG](pluginList.PNG)